shellymutu-grigg/auth0-demo/README.md

 # oAuth2.0-demo
-A repo to build uncerstanding of OAuth implementation
+A repo to build understanding of OAuth implementation